 MAXCYCLE and MAXPATHFETCHED determine the breadth and depth of the exploration of combination of matching between orders.
 The default values can be changed by a super user while the model is running.
-By increasing these values, the liquidity of the market grows, and the computation time to process orders increases.
+By increasing these values, the fluidity of the market grows, and the computation time to process orders increases.

 A single transaction can record many cycles, and MAXMVTPERTRANS is used to limit the volume of data of the transaction.
-When this limit is reached, the transaction is committed without any error.
+When this limit is reached, the transaction is committed without any accounting errors.

-8 Installation
+9 Installation

-8.1 Build from sources
+9.1 Build from sources